 - Night Dive at Challenger Bay

 This was our first night dive and to be honest, I was quite anxious about it.
 Many horror stories came to mind covered from all our lamps dying, strong drift current carrying us away, to losing sight of our divemaster, as well as encountering large sharks that would happily feast on us for dinner.
 But on we dressed and with powerful lights hung from the line, we jumped into the dark water.
 I grabbed Bruno’s arm and made sure to stay close to him.
 As usual, I started to relax within minutes and looked in amazement into a whole new world.
-Granted, safety was even more important given the conditions and our divemaster made sure to swim slowly so that the group would stay together, and kept checking back on us.
+Granted, safety was even more critical given the conditions and our divemaster made sure to swim slowly so that the group would stay together, and kept checking back on us.
 The lights attracted lots of fish around the boat as we headed back, a spectacular sight in itself.
 We saw bigger fish during this dive, from two white-tip Reef Sharks, a hunting Moray, a huge red Reef Crab, a lobster and a red Seabass.

 Dive log: BT: 39 mn / Depth: 46 ft (14 m) / Visibility: 16 ft (5 m)